 Deutsche Boerse the German exchange offered fee rebate to algorithmic traders so that such traders become beneficial to trading volume and liquidity.
 To encourage automation of trades, the program financial supported technological investments to encourage automation of trades.
 When spreads are wider algorithmic traders supply liquidity while taking the liquidity when the spreads are relatively narrow.

 The MIFID 2 which is under proposal by the EU, requires algorithmic traders to report to relevant authorities

 on the traders’ strategies, trading parameters or limits, key compliance, and risk controls.
-However it is expected to be fully functional by 2017, it mandates HFT traders to appropriately store records of all placed orders, including those that are cancelled, and have the records available to relevant authorities upon request.
+However it is expected to be fully functional by 2017, it mandates HFT traders to appropriately store records of all placed orders, including those that are canceled, and have the records available to relevant authorities upon request.
 This would help the authorities devise a plan to reduce the risk of sudden market changes or disruptions caused by malfunctioning algorithms.
-This comes with an additional cost of analysing all HFT traders’ strategies, including examining
+This comes with an additional cost of analyzing all HFT traders’ strategies, including examining

 complex codes and software used.
 In the US SEC’s Rule 613 under Regulation NMS, it expects all exchanges to build a plan to – develop, implement, and maintain a consolidated audit trail that must collect and accurately identify every order, cancellation, modification, and trade execution for all exchange-listed equities and equity options.